GPT-2 – Language Models are Unsupervised Multitask Learners

 device='cuda:0', grad_fn=<PermuteBackward0>))), hidden_states=None, attentions=None, cross_attentions=None)

-You can see that we get loss=None.
+We can see that we get loss=None

 print(outputs.loss)